 [US: 2/8/2021]

 Academic Policy Statements are applicable to all courses, such as policies on excused absences, religious observances, accommodations due to disability, and non-discrimination and Title IX requirements.
-Instructors may either insert the full narrative of the Academic Policy Statements into a syllabus or include the URL/hyperlink to the Academic Policy Statements (https://www.uky.edu/universitysenate/academic-policy-statements).
+Instructors may either insert the full narrative of the Academic Policy Statements into a syllabus or include the URL/hyperlink to the Academic Policy Statements web page (

 [See 6.1.2.1 on documenting this information in a course syllabus.]